Germany ponders new freedoms for the fully vaccinated - KTVZ

 The Robert Koch Institute, the national agency for disease control and prevention, recorded 7,534 new cases on Tuesday, compared to 9,160 the day before, and 11,907 the previous Monday.

-As of Tuesday, 8% of Germany’s overall population has been fully vaccinated.
-More than 28.2% of the population has received at least one dose, according to health ministry data.
+As of Tuesday, 8.3% of Germany’s overall population had been fully vaccinated.
+More than 29.5% of the population had received at least one dose, according to health ministry data.

 While the possible loosening of restrictions has fanned a debate about unfair privileges, German Justice Minister Christine Lambrecht told n-tv that the state should not infringe upon the rights of those who have had their shots: “By getting vaccinated, those people now again have the possibility to live out their basic rights.
 I think it is solidarity to be happy for them,” she said.